draggsconnor/BlipKit/manual/instruments.md

 What follows are combinations of envelope phases and their behaviour:

-**All phases:** the attack phase is played, after that the sustain phase is repeated.
+**All phases:** the attack phase is played, after that, the sustain phase is repeated.
 The release phase is played when unsetting the note.

 {% highlight text %}
 +--------+-----------------+---------+